 MCL (Maximum Contaminant Level) - The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible based on the best available treatment technology.
 Under the Safe Drinking Water Act, the EPA establishes these MCLs for compliance purposes.

-MCLG (Maximum Contaminant Level Goal) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLG (Maximum Contaminant Level Goal) - In drinking water, the level of a contaminant below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.